 FOR IMMEDIATE RELEASE July 2, 2012

-Owayda faces up to 5 years in prison and a $10,000 dollar fine when he is sentenced on October 1, 2012 by United States District Judge Robert C. Chambers.
-He will also owe restitution in the amount of $297,871.
+Nease faces up to 20 years in prison and a $1 million fine when she is sentenced on October 1, 2012 by United States District Judge Robert C. Chambers.

 # # #